chriskapp/psx-structor/README.md

 }
 ```

-To produce such an result we first need to get the data from the database.
+To produce such a result we first need to get the data from the database.
 Today
 most database libraries or ORMs are not designed to produce such nested results.
 They either return a simple array or model objects in case of an ORM.
 Turning
 these results into the desired format is mostly no easy task.